Samm8g/Samm8g/README.md

 ##  Hello there! 👋

-I'm Samm — a self-taught developer who enjoys building creative & practical solutions.
-I’m always exploring new technologies, experimenting with ideas, and contributing to open-source projects.
+I'm Samm from **Turkey 🇹🇷** — a self-taught developer who enjoys building creative & practical solutions.
+I’m exploring new technologies & languages, experimenting with ideas and contributing to open-source projects.

 ---